ftc/PLpaper/lightning_talk/lightning_talk.md

 Under the hood of templates

-* When you call a generic in C++ the compiler translates it into a function for that specific usage
+* When you call a template function in C++ the compiler translates it into a function for that specific usage
 * Can create massive numbers of functions for a relatively small amount of code
+* Can cause hard to read errors

 ## Slide 4
 A simple example